 Staff are enthusiastic and dedicated and will help you to get the most out of your degree.
 In line with Liverpool Hope’s commitment to social justice, both nationally and internationally, Sociology attempts to understand social issues and problems that confront the modern world and, in so doing, challenges received wisdom.

 Teaching on this degree is structured into lectures, where all students are taught together, seminars of smaller groups of around 15-20 students, and tutorials which typically have no more than 10 students.
 You will also have workshops, guided reading activities and use the University’s Virtual Learning Environment.
-You also go on a number of fieldtrips, and will have the opportunity to have regular meetings with your tutor.
+You will also go on a number of fieldtrips, and will have the opportunity to have regular meetings with your tutor.

 If you are studying Sociology as a Single Honours degree, in your first year of study there are approximately 12 teaching hours each week, which reduces to approximately 10 teaching hours in your second year and approximately 8 teaching hours in your third year.
 If you are studying Sociology as part of a Combined Honours degree, in your first year of study there are approximately 6 teaching hours each week, which reduces to approximately 5 teaching hours in your second year and approximately 4 teaching hours in your third year.
 Your remaining teaching hours at first, second and third years will be spent in your other subject as a Combined Honours student: again, approximately 6 hours at first year, 5 hours at second year, and 4 hours at third year.

 On top of teaching hours, you are also expected to spend a number of hours studying independently each week, as well as studying in groups to prepare for any group assessments that you may have.

 In your third year you will be expected to additionally attend an average of 6 one-to-one meetings with your dissertation supervisor, who will guide you through the process of conducting an independent research project.